blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 ### Useful Functions
 1. **Flowfield Interpolation**:  Extract a tidal current vector from the discrete computational domain using SciPy's `NearestNDInterpolator` function.
-I also experimented with the `LinearNDInterpolator` function, but the minor fidelity improvement did not justify the enormous increase in computational cost.
+I also experimented with the `LinearNDInterpolator` function, but the minor fidelity improvement did not justify the enormous (roughly $1000x$) increase* in computational cost.

 2. **Dead Reckon**: Given a starting point (lon, lat), initial bearing (in degrees), and a distance (in meters), compute the destination point along a *great-circle path* using a modified form of the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) (note: if you like geodesy, check out my [proof of this relationship](../../publication/jrnl-aor-2022/)).
 This function permits the simulation of swim trajectories knowing only a starting point, a set of sequential headings, and the swimmer's speed over ground.